 Life has a funny way of shaking things up and throwing in surprises that often lead to unexpectedly-delightful outcomes.

 Let me introduce you to Dubrovnik restaurateurs Gildas and Ružica, who epitomize this idea.
-This couple visited Dubrovnik several years ago, intending to visit for a single day, however, upon arrival, they decided that the tourist mecca of Croatia would be a “great place to live and work.”
+When this couple visited Dubrovnik several years ago, they intended to visit for a single day.
+However, when they arrived, they decided that the tourist mecca of Croatia would be a great place to live and work.
 Shortly afterwards, they made Dubrovnik their home.

 The certified chefs, who were trained in hospitality management in Switzerland, first opened a smoothie / juice bar in the city’s old town.
 When that venture was successful, they decided to meet Dubrovnik’s large demand for vegetarian cuisine by opening Nishta Restaurant.
 As the city’s only vegetarian spot, Nishta also caters to gluten-free and vegan diners, and those who prefer raw food.